nemecek-filip/nemecek-filip/README.md

 🤝 Happy to help with Swift and iOS in general (UIKit though).

+🚀 My **main project** is currently [ImpressKit](https://impresskit.net/).
+I was frustrated with sending Dropbox link as "press kit" for my app, so I created service that lets indie developers quickly create professional press kits.
+You can read more in the [introduction post](https://nemecek.be/blog/112/introducing-impresskit).
+I am also [blogging](https://nemecek.be/blog/impresskit) about building this SaaS.

 🛠 **Recent projects** include [iOS Feeds](https://iosfeeds.com/) which indexes community blog posts, videos and podcast episodes.
 Check it out if you are looking for new content about iOS Dev.
 I also have [similar one](https://djangofeeds.com/) for Django.

 ### ✍️ Select blog posts: